INCF/incf.dai/trunk/README.txt

 <QueryInfo>\n ...

-which is probably more readable when printed (for this doc test calling 'print response' is avoided but in an interactive session it should work just fine)
+which is probably more readable when printed (for this doc test calling ``print response`` is avoided but in an interactive session it should work just fine)

 >>> str(response)  # doctest: +ELLIPSIS +NORMALIZE_WHITESPACE